Skip to content

 Service Class Role

-domain.config_factory_override DomainConfigFactoryOverride Domain-only config overrides (priority -253)
+domain.config_factory_override DomainConfigFactoryOverride Per-domain config overrides (priority -253)

 domain_config.library.discovery.collector DomainConfigLibraryDiscoveryCollector Decorates library discovery to vary by domain